 She has written and spoken widely about recovery and social inclusion for people with mental health conditions and has pioneered the UK development of programmes to help people with mental health difficulties to access employment and education based on the individual placement with support approach.

-She is Chair of the Department of Health Working Group on Equalities in Mental Health.
+She is editor of Mental Health and Social Inclusion.
 In 2010, Rachel was awarded an OBE for services to mental health and voted Mind Champion of the Year.

 Marc is Chief Policy Advisor at the children and young people’s mental health charity YoungMinds, and a visiting professor of Public Health at the University of Northampton.